 In the government-wide financial statements, the District's activities are all shown in one category titled "Governmental Activities".
-These activities, including regular and special education, transportation, administration, food services, and athletic activities are primarily financed with state and federal aids and property taxes.
+These activities, including regular and special education, transportation, administration, food services, athletic activities, and community services, are primarily financed with state and federal aid and property taxes.

-B. Fund Financial Statements
+Fund Financial Statements

 The fund financial statements provide more detailed information about the District's funds, focusing on its most significant or "major" funds, rather than the District as a whole.
 Funds that do not meet the threshold to be classified as major funds are called "non-major" funds.
-All of the District's funds are classified as major funds.
+Detailed financial information for non-major funds can be found in the combining and individual fund statements section.